Mike3rd/mturko_vercel/content/page/toby2.md

 >Rascal the raccoon crossed his arms with a growl, "Dogs can’t cross!
 Scram, pup— don’t scowl!"
-Toby dropped the doggy coin with a clink and a hope, But Rascal just smirked.
-“Hmm… the answeres still nope.”
+Toby dropped his doggy coin with a clink and a hope, But Rascal just smirked.
+“Hmm…dog, the answers still nope.”

 (Right 13)